Sample plan

 4-day itinerary · Thailand

-Four days for a solo traveler on a tight budget who wants Bangkok's three faces: temple Bangkok, street-food Bangkok, and weird-night Bangkok.
-You'll never spend more than $5 on a meal, you'll see the Grand Palace before the heat, and you'll have a story to tell about Khao San Road by Friday.
+Four days for a solo traveler on a tight budget who wants to see Bangkok's three faces — temple Bangkok, street-food Bangkok, and weird-night Bangkok.
+You'll never spend more than $5 on a meal, you'll see the Grand Palace before the heat, and by Friday you'll have a Khao San Road story to take home.
+Bangkok is one of Asia's most accessible solo cities: cheap, safe, English-comfortable, never boring.
+After 3 days you'll have the dangerous thought of 'I could stay another month.'

 Travel toolkit for Bangkok